Best Safari Guide Wanderlust World Guide Awards 2019

 Simon Alepel Lomelo

 Whether he does have mystical skills in locating wild dogs is still under debate but he is frankly astonishing when it comes to canids and other predators for that matter.
+An ardent twitcher from Naivasha and upcoming photographer.

-His guests have made comments that he’s careful and sensitive their needs.
+His guests have made comments that he’s careful and sensitive to their needs.
 Knowledgeable, considerate and very sensitive to all safari-goers needs.

 If this young man is the future of the Mara, we are in safe hands.
 Simply a brilliant guide, silver qualified, looking to increase his carat value, he is a prized asset.
 This is a man who can hold a deep conversation